jayesh2810/2023-Travelers-Analytics-Case-Competition/README.md

 The second step employs a Regression model to estimate the severity of claims.

 For the classification model, we have used GLM with Poisson distribution.\
-For the regression model, we have used the GLM with inverse Gaussian distribution.
+For the regression model, we have used the GLM with Gamma distribution.

 ### Variable selection methodology:
 1.)
 Forward/Backward selection.\